Sparse dictionary learning: Properties of the dictionary

 The dictionary $\mathbf{D}$ defined above can be "undercomplete" if $n < d$ or "overcomplete" in case $n>d$ with the latter being a typical assumption for a sparse dictionary learning problem.
 The case of a complete dictionary does not provide any improvement from a representational point of view and thus isn't considered.

 Undercomplete dictionaries represent the setup in which the actual input data lies in a lower-dimensional space.
 This case is strongly related to dimensionality reduction and techniques like principal component analysis which require atoms $d_1,...,d_n$ to be orthogonal.
 The choice of these subspaces is crucial for efficient dimensionality reduction, but it is not trivial.
 And dimensionality reduction based on dictionary representation can be extended to address specific tasks such as data analysis or classification.
 However, their main downside is limiting the choice of atoms.

-Overcomplete dictionaries, however, do not require the atoms to be orthogonal (they will never be a basis anyway) thus allowing for more flexible dictionaries and richer data representations.
+Overcomplete dictionaries, however, do not require the atoms to be orthogonal (they will never have a basis anyway) thus allowing for more flexible dictionaries and richer data representations.

 An overcomplete dictionary which allows for sparse representation of signal can be a famous transform matrix (wavelets transform, fourier transform) or it can be formulated so that its elements are changed in such a way that it sparsely represents the given signal in a best way.
 Learned dictionaries are capable of giving sparser solutions as compared to predefined transform matrices.